 - Lock assignments to prevent them from being edited (if the bank contains district-wide assessments, this prevents inaccurate data)

-Shared Banks Promote District and School Level Analysis
+Shared Banks Promote District and School-Level Analysis (back to Quick Links)

-Teachers who use Classroom as their gradebook have access to both question and assignment analysis that show them whether or not their students are mastering the standards to which they teach.
-They also have the ability to export this information to an Excel file and to print out or save a PDF.
+Teachers who use Classroom as their gradebook have access to both question and assignment analysis that shows whether their students are mastering the standards they teach.
+They also can export this information to an Excel file and print out or save a PDF.
 And the result of certain assignments, like required grade level district assessments, are migrated to Homeroom nightly.

-But true district-wide question (item) analysis comes from the use of shared banks.
+But true district-wide question (item) analysis comes from shared banks.

 When an educator submits a question or assignment to a bank, and the manager approves it, a duplicate of the original question is created.
-This entirely new question has new identification in Classroom and all connection to the original question or assignment is lost.
-In effect, it becomes a "parent".
-While this may seem inappropriate, it is actually one of the strongest features of shared banks as analysis and reporting at the school and district level on any question or assignment can occur.
+This new question has new identification in Classroom, and all connection to the original question or assignment is lost.
+In effect, it becomes a "parent."
+While this may seem inappropriate, it is one of the strongest features of shared banks, as analysis and reporting at the school and district level on any question or assignment can occur.

-If an educator goes to a bank and imports either a question or an assignment "parent" from the bank, that question or assignment is duplicated and becomes an entirely new question or assignment which is owned by the educator.
+If an educator goes to a bank and imports either a question or an assignment "parent" from the bank, that question or assignment is duplicated.
+It becomes an entirely new question or assignment which the educator owns.
 In essence, a child of the parent.
-However, in this case, the child's connection to the parent remains.
+However, the child's connection to the parent remains in this case.
 Additionally, the educator's question or assignment is connected to all the other educators who have also imported the parent question or assignment...the siblings.
 This architecture of parent to child and child to siblings means that the results of any student who encounters the questions or takes the assignments can be compiled as a single unit...the family.

-While there is an analytics section in Classroom, exporting these "family" assignments or assessments to Homeroom via a *nightly migration allows for comparison to state and third-party assessment results, as well as student subgroup and profile information.
-Question by question analysis can be performed at the teacher, school, and district level.
-Assignment and assessment results can be reviewed across a grade level, across schools, and across the district.
+Exporting these "family" assignments or assessments to Homeroom via a *nightly migration allows for comparison to state and third-party assessment results and student subgroup and profile information.
+Question-by-question analysis can be performed at the teacher, school, and district levels.
+Assignment and assessment results can be reviewed across grades, schools, and districts.
 Educators can see exactly which standards students are mastering.
 They can see whether or not questions prove to be good measures of the standards.
 And they can follow these trends across multiple school years.

-Classroom and shared banks aide districts in generating a quality, long-lasting curriculum where students can gain competency on standards.
+Classroom and shared banks aid districts in generating a quality, long-lasting curriculum where students can gain competency on standards.